gordonwatts/hep-programming-hints/awkward-hints.md

 This document provides **code snippets** demonstrating complex operations using the Awkward Array 2.x library, with applications to typical High Energy Physics (HEP) analysis tasks.
 Each snippet is preceded by a short comment describing the operation, followed by a Python code example.
 These examples cover advanced usage patterns (beyond trivial array creation or slicing) to help an LLM or developer compose solutions to real-world problems.
 The Awkward Array library is typically used alongside NumPy and integrates with tools like the **Vector** library for physics vectors, as shown below.

+As a general theme - it is always better to filter data early rather than wait until the last minute.
+The sooner you can apply a cut, the smaller the data you have to work with downstream, and the more can fit into core memory.

 ## Flattening Nested Arrays

 Use **`ak.flatten`** to reduce nested list structure.
 By default, `ak.flatten(array)` removes one level of nesting (flattens along the first axis).
 Setting `axis=None` will completely flatten an array, erasing all nesting (turning it into 1D):